Why Divest? A Focus on Financial Institutions

 Corporate loans are not intended to finance nuclear weapons

-Some financial institutiosn say that their nuclear weapons policy doesn’t apply to commericial banking services by stating that “a working capital facility is not intended to finance nuclear weapon production itself”.
+Some financial institutions say that their nuclear weapons policy doesn’t apply to commercial banking services by stating that “a working capital facility is not intended to finance nuclear weapon production itself”.
 This means that their policy does not apply when they provide money for general corporate purposes, or that they have some sort of agreement with the producer that their money will not be used for these questionable activities .
 This is a major flaw, because a financial institution cannot guarantee that the financial services it provides to a company will not be used to produce nuclear weapons.
 It is common for weapons producers to finance their nuclear activities from their general corporate capital.

 There is no way to prevent a company from reallocating capital.
 Adding stipulations to a general corporate loan prohibiting the companies’ use of the funds to produce nuclear weapons, or restricting the financing of a company to civilian projects, does not prevent the release of other funds which could then be used to finance nuclear weapons production.